Colour Trends 2022 (updated)

 Dulux Colour of the Year 2021 – Brave Ground

 Dulux has recently announced that their colour of the year for 2021 is Brave Ground.
 With this, we expect to see a rise in popularity of warm neutrals.
 The cabinetry in the kitchen below is painted in Cashmere, which bears a very close resemblance with Dulux’s colour of the year.
-One of our most popular colours, this buff-grey has undertones of ochre and chestnut, adding a beautiful warmth to a kitchen design.
+One of our most popular colours for kitchens is this buff-grey which has undertones of ochre and chestnut, adding a beautiful warmth to a kitchen design.

 Whilst navy blue kitchens have been very popular for a while, we wouldn’t be able to write about colour trends without mentioning this fantastically versatile colour, which some designers choose to label as the ‘new black’.

 Navy is a refreshing change from harsh black cabinetry as it has a softer and more approachable feel.
 The beauty of this shade on your cabinets, means that by combining with a fresh, white colour scheme you can create an airy and spacious kitchen, or by adding darker accents such as brass, timber or exposed brick you can create a dramatic yet modern urban style.

 Alongside navy, pastel blues are also becoming increasingly popular.
 The soft, cool tones incorporate just the right amount of subtle colour into your kitchen design.
 The pale blue gives an elegant and vintage touch to the kitchen, combining perfectly with marble, wood and warm colours, such as Dulux’s colour of the year ‘Brave Ground’.

 If you aren’t sure on navy or pastel blue shades, other colours including ultramarine, denim, and azure blue are also fantastic alternatives.